-- You cannot take advantage of Extra Magic Hours.
+- You cannot take advantage of Early Theme Park Hours.
 This is reserved for resort guests only.

 - There is no guarantee of a nice and/or clean stay.
 Many of the inexpensive hotels off of Disney property are old and run down.
 You get what you pay for.